 - the degree of mutual commitment to a shared life.

-- whether they have a child of the relationship, or whether they support any children.
+- whether they have a child of the relationship, or support any children.

 In relation to child related matters, parties who have separated from a de-facto relationship are able to access the Family Court of Western Australia for children’s matters, regardless of the date of separation.